streamlit/docs/content/deploy/concepts/dependencies.md

 st.write('Hi!')
 ```

-However, it's a best practice accurately record pacakges you use, so the recommended `requirements.txt` file would be:
+However, it's a best practice accurately record packages you use, so the recommended `requirements.txt` file would be:

 ```none
 streamlit